USA Outdoor Bucket List by Best Month to Visit

 The Florida Keys will whisk you away to a tropical beach getaway without necessarily having to get on a plane and fly across an ocean (if you live in the U.S.).

 The Florida Keys are a 125-mile-long chain of islands.
 Visitors will find white sand beaches, clear blue water, beachfront accommodations, national parks, and temperatures in the 70s-80s.

 The Keys offer a fun and romantic winter escape from the snowy cold parts of the U.S., which is why this tropical escape ranks best for January.
 Key West is a great place to enjoy in January.

 Who is ready to go to Florida right now?!
 Florida has some of the best beaches in the world.

 The Hawaiian Islands in February make for an epic winter getaway.
 February is the off-season, so visitors can find cheaper accommodations with fewer crowds.

 February is also prime time for whale watching.

 Are you thinking about visiting Maui?
 Maui has incredibly fun outdoor things to do!

 South Padre Island is a tropical gem of the Lone Star State.
 It is also known for being a spring break paradise and not just for college students.
 South Padre Island boasts fun for everyone.

 There are many fun outdoor things to do in South Padre.
 Visitors spend the days fishing, surfing, dolphin watching, taking boat tours, stand-up paddle boarding, hanging out on the beach, soaking up sun rays, and playing in the sand.

 Be sure to add South Padre Island to your USA outdoor bucket list during March!
-It is a really fun and affordable beach getaway.
+It is a great affordable beach getaway.